yodrew/darkroomretreat/manuscript/introduction.md

 Chapters are mostly practical with a dose of theory to start with.

-1. hygiene: the theory underlying the restful use of darkness
+1. hygiene: the general theory underlying the restful use of darkness
+2. darkroom retreat: the inner workings of profound rest
+3. psychology: the further radicalization of hygiene
 2. format: ways to use darkness in retreats and daily life
-3. protocol: what little there is to do in a hygienic darkroom retreat
+3. protocol: what to do in a retreat
-4. prepare: orientation
+4. prepare: orientation, menu, packing list
 5. design: darkroom specifications
-6. make: first of 4 chapters of instructions and plans for darkrooms, covering the basics
+6. make: general descriptions, plans, and instructions for building darkrooms
 7. air: ventilating, silencing, and heating a darkroom
-8. darkness: sleeping mask + room darkening techniques
+8. darkness: refined darkening techniques
 9. water: simple kitchens and bathrooms for darkrooms

 Then:

-- appendices: hygiene's laws of life and pathology
 - faq: frequently asked questions
 - bibliography and influences
 <!-- - URLs of external links -->